Rob Bauer: Chair of the NATO Military Committee

 On 9 October 2020, Bauer was elected by various Allied Chiefs of Defence from the NATO Military Committee as the new Chairman of the NATO Military Committee, the senior military adviser to the Secretary General of NATO.
 He took up the position replacing Air Chief Marshal Sir Stuart Peach, on 25 June 2021.

 During the Russian invasion of Ukraine, Bauer initiated measures aimed at strengthening the alliance's defense measures in Eastern Europe, such as the Baltic States and former members of the Warsaw Pact through the expansion of the rapid reaction forces from 40,000 soldiers to as much as 300,000 soldiers, and the creation and deployment of four new battlegroups in Romania, Slovakia, Bulgaria, and the Czech Republic.
 Bauer also made efforts to hasten Finland's application to the alliance, while also assisting Sweden's accession, despite Turkey and Hungary's opposition.
 The measures were also aimed at strengthening NATO's deterrence policies which aims to prevent a potential spillover in the conflict.
 Bauer also emphasized that the Russian Army could "still pose a huge threat and must not be underestimated" due to the overall capabilities.

 Bauer also spearheaded measures which allowed various members to donate weapons, ammunition, equipment, and supplies to Ukraine aimed in continuing their strong support to Ukraine throughout the conflict, which also resulted to a declining ammunition supply towards various NATO members and the challenges facing the alliance's overall weapons stockpiles.
 Bauer also called on fellow members to continue increasing their defense budgets in terms of allocating at least 2% of each country's GDP to defense preparations.
 In addition to the war in Ukraine, Bauer is also monitoring China's activity in the Taiwan Strait, as well as Russia's potential affairs in the Arctic and also tackled against rising Chinese influence in the Global Order.

 On 17 January 2025 Admiral Giuseppe Cavo Dragone took over the position as Chair of the NATO Military Committee.

+Retirement Life

 After retiring as the Chair of the NATO Military Committee, Bauer currently serves as an Fellow at the Centre for the Edge of Deloitte, where his task focuses on boosting national and international cooperation between the public and private sectors while helping boost the Netherlands' defense and security.